 The highlight of this restaurant is the location.
 Although the entrance doesn’t look very inviting, just walk up the stair and get on the terrace.

-You will be overlooking the crumbling and yet spectacular remaining of the cathedral of San Jose.
+You will enjoy great views as the terrace will be overlooking the crumbling and yet spectacular remains of the cathedral of San Jose.

-The menu is quite varied and pricy but worth it.
+The menu is quite varied and pricy but worth it, offering french and international cuisine.
 I had a delicious salmon filet.

 Tartines is located right in front of SobreMesa – See Map